This raw ‘fudge’ makes a perfect guilt-free sweet treat made with healthy raw ingredients.

-- Add the cacao powder, coconut oil, salt and maple syrup and blend again until evenly blended.
+- Add the cacao powder, coconut oil, salt and maple syrup and blend again until even and smooth.

 - Transfer the chocolate paste to a bowl and add and stir through the raspberry pieces.

-- Line a small bread tin with cling film and transfer the mixture, smoothing the top as carefully as you can.
+- Line a small bread tin with cling film and transfer the mixture into the tin, smoothing the top as carefully as you can.

 - Chill the 'fudge' for 1 to 2 hours until completely set.